KittenYang/KYNavigationTranstion/README.md

 # KYNavigationTranstion
-An easiest way of NavigationTransition.
+An framework of easiest way to NavigationTransition.